Inferno630/GodotPlugins/README.md

 # GodotPlugins

 # CurveEdit
-Install like any other Godot Plugin (copy folder into addons folder, then activate in Project Settings).

 Adds the ability to set exact locations of points and their tangents for curves in the Inspector (for Curve, Curve2D, and Curve3D).

 If you modify the curve itself, make sure to click the "Refresh" button to ensure the inspector data remains accurate.